Depression During Pregnancy Risk Factors

 What Can I Do If I’m Feeling Depressed During Pregnancy?

-If you are depressed during pregnancy, seeking help and support from your family, friends, and healthcare professionals is important.
+If you are depressed during pregnancy, seeking help and support from your family, friends, and healthcare professionals is essential.

 Video Script